 - Existing Traville Gateway Drive

 - Existing Great Seneca Highway to CCT transitway at LSC West

 The thirteen stations for the CCT will be specially designed with CCT branding for easy recognition by transit users.
 Stations will include shelters, seating, fare machines, and both fixed and variable signage to provide customers with information on the CCT route and services as well as current operations.
 Safe access for pedestrians and parking for bikes will be provided at all CCT stations.
-The twelve along the CCT transitway with be the following locations:
+The eleven stations along the CCT transitway will be in the following locations: